Finger print found on ceramic bowl is over 5,000 years old

 Beaker people sites are found all across Northern Europe, extending into Ukraine and southwards into Austria.
 Their burials are particularly interesting, with men generally buried facing east and women facing west, as if aligned with the rising or the setting of the sun.

-Featured image: The 5,500-year-old fingerprint (left) and the funnel beaker (right).
+Top image: The 5,500-year-old fingerprint (left) and the funnel beaker (right).
 Credit: Line Marie Olesen / Museum Lolland-Falster.